-summer is here. remember you are a hawk and you can soar as long as you are trying your best. if you need to rest and get support.
-Ask and it will be given to you. come back next year strong and ready to learn with your friends and peers.
+Fall has arrived. remember you are a hawk and you can soar as long as you are trying your best. if you need to rest and get support.
+Ask and it will be given to you.
+We are coming back this year strong and ready to learn with your friends and peers.

 CPI is sharing tips to help individuals control their own behavior during heightened stress and anxiety.
 The five tips everyone can use include: